myf5/linjing.io.source/content/home/posts.md

   page_type = "post"

   # Choose how much pages you would like to display (0 = all pages)
-  count = 3
+  count = 6

-  # Choose how many pages you would like to offset by
+  # Choose how many pages you wßould like to offset by
   offset = 0

   # Page order.
 Descending (desc) or ascending (asc) date.